 During that time, the Bulls won six NBA championships.
 Besides that, the franchise has six conferences and nine divisional titles.

-Nevertheless, the team hasn’t been the same years after Jordan’s year.
-They drafted Derrick Rose, who instantly rose to fame and carried the team to a good playoff run.
+Nevertheless, the team hasn’t been the same after Jordan’s year.
+They drafted Derrick Rose in the 2008 NBA draft, who instantly rose to fame and carried the team to a good playoff run.

 Despite his best efforts, injuries toned him down.
 However, the team has outdone itself in rebuilding time and time again.